Bringing It All Home.

 Why not?
 We fell into the same trap the Russians fell into in Afghanistan.

 Pumping other countries with military hardware does not make them safer.
 This does not make the world safer.
-It certainly doesn’t make us safer.
+It certainly doesn’t bring about peace.’

 Can a grandmaster arrive in time to transform the game with a new and unexpected peace gambit?